Bambuu/intermediate-react/part6/src/assignments/assignment-1.md

 Let's try to consume the context another place as well.
 Inside our `<HeroList>` component, subscribe to the context, using a `Consumer`.
-Use inline-styles to change the `backgroundColor` of the "Add Hero" button.
+Use inline-styles to change the `backgroundColor` of the header div.